wazuh/wazuh-documentation/source/installation-guide/index.rst

   </div>

-Take Wazuh for a test drive with our ready to use :ref:`OVA <virtual_machine>`.

 This installation guide will show how to install Wazuh manager along with Open Distro for Elasticsearch, Filebeat-OSS, and Open Distro for Elasticsearch Kibana.
 Alternativaly, Wazuh can be installed with the Elastic Stack components.
-To learn more about this process and other installation alternatives, visit the :ref:`alternative installation methods <other_installation_alternatives>` section.
+To learn more about this process and other installation alternatives, visit the :ref:`other alternative installation <other_installation_alternatives>` section.

 Install Wazuh agents
 --------------------

+The Wazuh Agent is a single, light-weight monitoring software that can be installed in the majority of Operating Systems providing visibility on the security of that endpoint by collecting critical system and application logs, inventory data and detecting possible anomalies.
+To install a Wazuh agent select your operating system and follow the installation steps:

 .. raw:: html